Address Autocomplete | What It Is & How to Use It

 Consideration #5: Providing Only Real Addresses

 You would think that if you are using an address autocomplete API, that the provider would ensure all the addresses in their database are real shipping addresses.
 Right?
-Unfortunately, that is often not the case.
-Many providers will autocomplete an address based on where an address would hypothetically be located - if it did exist.
+Unfortunately, that's often not the case.
+Many providers will auto-complete addresses based on where an address would hypothetically be located - if it did exist.

 Here is an easy way to understand and test this with a provider.
 Simply take a street address you know is real, and alter the building number by one digit and see if the provider's tool shows that ‘fake' address as a suggested ‘real' address.